section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 ### Introduction
 MySQL Workbench is a graphical visual database design tool.
-This article will take you through database design and modeling with MySQL workbench.
+This tutorial will cover database design and modeling with MySQL Workbench.

 ### Prerequisites
 This article is suitable for beginner to intermediate MySQL Workbench users.
-No prior knowledge in MySQL Workbench is required.
-Knowledge in relational databases and database design may be required.
-To get started with MySQL database check the [MySQL Tutorial]( https://www.mysqltutorial.org/) website.
-To get started with relational database design, check [this tutorial]( http://www.geeksengine.com/database/design/).
+No prior knowledge of MySQL Workbench is required.
+Knowledge in [relational databases](http://www.geeksengine.com/database/design/) and database design may be required.
+To get started with the MySQL database, check the [MySQL Tutorial]( https://www.mysqltutorial.org/) website.

 ### Introduction to MySQL Workbench
 There are two editions of MySQL Workbench: the community edition and the commercial edition.
 The community edition is open source.
-In this tutorial, we will use the MySQL Workbench community edition.
 Both editions are available for three major platforms; MS Windows, macOS, and Linux.
-The community edition and the commercial edition differ in functionalities.
 The commercial edition comes with more functionalities at a cost.
-Some of the extra functionalities available for commercial edition are:
+Some of the extra functionalities available in the commercial edition are:
 -   [MySQL Enterprise backup](https://www.mysql.com/products/enterprise/backup.html)
 -   [MySQL Firewall](https://www.mysql.com/products/enterprise/firewall.html)
 -   [MySQL Audit](https://www.mysql.com/products/enterprise/audit.html)

-At the time of writing this article, the latest version of MySQL Workbench is 8.0.22.
-MySQL Workbench has five main functionalities:
+MySQL Workbench has five main functions:

-#### Design (Data Modelling)
+#### Database design (data modeling)
-This involves creating simple to complex entity-relationship diagrams.
-Reverse engineering creates a database from a schema.
-Forward engineering creates a model from a live database.
+This involves creating simple to complex entity-relationship (ER) models.
+Reverse engineering creates a database from ER models.
+Forward engineering creates an ER model from a live database.

 #### Developing SQL
 MySQL Workbench has a built-in SQL editor with syntax highlighting and auto-complete.
 It is used to interact with MySQL Server.

 #### Administration
-This enables the administration of MySQL Server instances.
-Database Administrative functions include:
+Workbench enables the administration of MySQL Server instances.
+Some of the MySQL Workbench database administrative functions are:
 - Backup
 - Recovery
 - Audit